cpske/ISP/assignment/week6/ci-travis.md

 * [Language-specific Guides][travis-ci-docs] at bottom of the page has additional info for [Python][travis-ci-python]

-### 2. Create Account on travis-ci.org and Give Access to Selected Repos
+### 2. Create Account on travis-ci.com and Give Access to Selected Repos

-Use `travis-ci.org` not `travis-ci.com` (commercial version).
-The `.org` version is free but can only access public repos, and builds are slower.

 1. Follow the instructions in [Travis-CI Tutorial][travis-ci-tutorial]
 2. Give Travis access to some or all of your Github projects.